railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_packing.rst

    :scale: 75
    :align: center

-   *Alert on the quantities sold compared with the packaging*
+   *Alert on the Quantities sold compared to the Packaging*

 Do not confuse the management of packaging with the management of multiple units of measure.
-The Units of Measure is used to manage the stock differently in its different units.
+The Unit of Measure is used to manage the stock differently according to the various units.
 With packages, the stock is always managed by individual items, but information about the package to use is supplied to the storesperson along with that item.

 Even if the effects are the same, the printed documents will be different.
-The two following operations have the same effect on stock movement levels but will be printed differently on the sales order and the packing order:
+The two following operations have the same effect on stock movement levels, but will be printed differently on the sales order and the packing order:

 * 32,000 batteries, delivered on two palettes,